78526Nasir/MedicalStoreManagement/README.md

 # MedicalStoreManagement
 Medical Store Management is a simple program developed by using  c# and SQL Server Database.
-This Project Contain some basic feature like
+This Project Contain some basic feature like:

    # Login
    # Registraion